Sam Boulger

 About me

-I am an Alzheimer’s Research UK Patricia Wood-Smith PhD Scholar in the Department of Brain Sciences at Imperial College London, investigating selective neuronal vulnerability in Alzheimer’s disease.
+I am an Alzheimer’s Research UK Patricia Wood-Smith PhD Scholar at the UK Dementia Research Institute at Imperial College London, investigating selective neuronal vulnerability in Alzheimer’s disease.
 I initially joined the Matthews lab in the summer of 2022 when I spent three months as a UROP student, working on the development of an image analysis workflow.

 Qualifications

-I delivered a first-author poster presentation titled ‘Characterisation of neuronal subtypes selectively vulnerable to depletion in Alzheimer’s disease using imaging mass cytometry’ at two UK and two international conferences.
+I delivered a presentation titled 'Characterisation of neuronal subtypes selectively vulnerable to depletion in Alzheimer’s disease using imaging mass cytometry’ as a flash talk at ARUK Conference (Birmingham, February 2025), and as a full presentation at the UKDRI monthly meeting (May 2025).

 Research Interests

-I have a broad range of interests within the field of neuroscience, ranging from neuropsychopharmacology to neurodegeneration.
-My current research focuses on the use of imaging mass cytometry and transcriptomic approaches to investigate selective neuronal vulnerability in Alzheimer’s disease.
+My current research focuses on the use of highly multiplexed imaging techniques and transcriptomic approaches to investigate selective neuronal vulnerability in Alzheimer’s disease.
 Through my work, I aim to determine which neurons are lost in Alzheimer’s disease, why these neurons are especially vulnerable, and how we can pharmacologically limit the loss of these neurons.

 Before moving to Imperial College, I graduated from the University of Oxford with a BA in Neuroscience.
 I undertook my undergraduate research project within the group of Professor Hayriye Cagnan, investigating the effect of transcranial random noise stimulation on cognitive control.
 Additionally, I completed a specialist review under the guidance of Professor David Bannerman on the effects on visual recognition of combined and separate ablations of the entorhinal and perirhinal cortex in rhesus monkeys.